 Delayed bleeding was defined as a postoperative decrease in hemoglobin level of > 2.0 g/dL[16].
 Delayed perforation was defined by the presence of free air on postoperative computed tomography (CT), with severe abdominal pain in patients without intraoperative macroscopic perforation.

-Surveillance after endoscopic resection
+Surveillance after ER

-Patients underwent an initial follow-up endoscopy at two-months after ER.
-Thereafter, endoscopic surveillance was performed at 6 or 12 mo intervals.
+Patients underwent an initial follow-up endoscopy at 2 mo after ER.
+Thereafter, endoscopic surveillance was performed at 6 mo or 12 mo intervals.
 If a residual tumor was suspected, a biopsy was performed and the tissue obtained was examined histologically.
 We conducted a CT at 12 mo interval to detect metastasis in the patients with mucosal adenocarcinoma.
-If the pathology-diagnosis was submucosal carcinoma (SMC), additional surgical local resection of duodenum was performed.
+If the pathology diagnosis was submucosal carcinoma (SMC), additional surgical local resection of duodenum was performed.
 If a patient was referred to another hospital after ER, a telephone survey with the referred physician was conducted to ascertain the date of the last endoscopic follow-up, tumor recurrence status, and survival status.

-Pathology-diagnosis
+Pathology diagnosis

-Pathology-diagnosis was established by two expert gastrointestinal pathologists (S.H, T.M) who were blinded to the endoscopic finding.
+Pathology diagnosis was established by two expert gastrointestinal pathologists (SH, TM) who were blinded to the endoscopic finding.
 As aforementioned, SNADETs were histologically defined as adenoma and superficial adenocarcinoma consisting of mucosal carcinoma (MC) and SMC.
-The grade of atypia of all tumors was estimated in the highest atypical region and was categorized according to the World Health Organization (WHO) 2010 classification[17]: LGIN, HGIN, MC, and SMC[18].
+The grade of atypia of all tumors was estimated in the highest atypical region and was categorized according to the World Health Organization (commonly known as WHO) 2010 classification[17], consisting of LGIN, HGIN, MC, and SMC[18].
 The final diagnosis was established with endoscopically or surgically resected specimens when the diagnosis of resected specimens was different from that of preoperatively biopsied specimens[6].

 Outcomes

-The primary endpoint was the long-term outcome of endoscopically treated SNADETs including local recurrence and disease specific mortality for patients who were under surveillance with an endoscopic observation for 12 mo or longer after ER.
+The primary endpoint was the long-term outcome of endoscopically treated SNADETs, including local recurrence and disease-specific mortality, for patients who were under surveillance with an endoscopic observation for 12 mo or longer after ER.
 The secondary endpoint was short-term outcomes of ER including en bloc resection rates and R0 resection rates, and adverse events.
 Complete (R0) resection was defined as en bloc resection with tumor-free margins.

 Statistical analysis

-Continuous variables were expressed as median (interquartile range, IQR) and were compared using Student’s t test or the Mann–Whitney U test.
+Continuous variables were expressed as median (interquartile range (IQR)) and were compared using Student’s t test or the Mann–Whitney U test.
 The chi-square test or Fisher’s exact test was used to compare data pertaining to categorical variables.
 A probability value (P-value) of < 0.05 was considered significant.
 Stata software version 14 (Stata Corp., College Station, TX, United States) was used for all statistical analyses.

 RESULTS